All Episodes

 The views expressed by the host on this program make more sense than anything anybody else is saying because the views expressed by the host on this program are the result of a daily relentless, unstoppable pursuit of the truth.

-I am America's real anchor man, America's truth detector, America's Doctor of Democracy.
+I am America's real anchorman, America's truth detector, America's Doctor of Democracy.

-I am Rush Limbaugh, the all-knowing, all caring, all sensing, all feeling, all concerned.
+I am Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned.

 Maha Rushi, great to be with you.

-Sizzling in the summertime, a special edition of the Rush Lindbaugh program.
+This, ladies and gentlemen, a summer spectacular, sizzling in the summertime, a special edition of the Rush Lindbaugh program.

 This is Castrati Thursday.